ZenHubIO/API/README.md

 curl -H 'X-Authentication-Token: TOKEN' URL
 ```

-Alternatively, you can send the token in the URL using the `access_token` query string attribute.
+Alternatively, you can choose to send the token in the URL using the `access_token` query string attribute.
 To do so, add `?access_token=TOKEN` to any URL.

 #### Notes